yassa9/linux_configs/README.md

 # my_linux_configs
-My config files for arch distro, i3wm,i3blocks, other applications and packages
+My config files for i3wm,i3blocks, other applications and packages